Constructive S4 modal logics with the finite birelational frame property: Finite frame properties for -regular logics

-Our aim is to prove that $\mathsf{S4I}$ has the shallow frame property, from where the finite frame property will follow.
-The construction we will use has certain elements in common with that for $\mathsf{CS4} $, with the caveat that we need to ensure that our models are forest-like in order to apply Theorem \ref{thmShallowtoFin}\eqref{item:s4i}.
+Our aim is to prove that \altterm{def:sfi}{$\sfi$} has the \term{shallow} frame property, from where the finite frame property will follow.
+As was the case for G\"odel--Dummett logics, it is convenient to enforce downward linearity on our models.
+In the case of \altterm{def:sfi}{$\sfi$}, this amounts to them being \term{forest-like}, in order to apply \Cref{thmShallowtoFin}.
 The following construction will ensure this.
-In this subsection, $W_{\mathrm c} ,{\peq_{\mathrm c} }$, etc.~refer to the components of $\mathcal M^{\mathsf{S4I}}_{\mathrm c} $ (see \Cref{secCompGS4}), and $W_\Sigma,{\peq_\Sigma}$, etc.~will refer to the respective components of the model $\mathcal M^{\mathsf{S4I}}_\Sigma$ to be constructed below.
+In this subsection, $W_{\mathrm c} ,{\peq_{\mathrm c} }$, etc.~refer to the components of $\mathcal M^{\sfi}_{\mathrm c} $ (see \Cref{secCompGS4}), and $W_\Sigma,{\peq_\Sigma}$, etc.~will refer to the respective components of the model $\mathcal M^{\sfi}_\Sigma$ to be constructed below.